ma7801/DB_Syncer_client/README.md

 <h1> DB_Syncer_client </h1>

-<strong>DB_Syncer_Client</strong> is a PhoneGap-based API that allows a database on a PhoneGap device to be synced with a remote server.
-DB_Syncer_Client must be used with DB_Syncer_Server, which uses MySQL (PHP mysqli) to access the server database.
+<strong>DB_Syncer_Client</strong> is a Phonegap-based API that allows a database within a PhoneGap mobile app to be synced with a remote server.
+It is intended to be a simple solution to database syncing, and to put as little responsibility on the developer to worry about the details of database synchronization.
+DB_Syncer_Client must be used with DB_Syncer_Server (to be installed on the server, of course), which uses MySQL (PHP mysqli) to access the server database.

 <strong>NOTE: This README is in beta :)!</strong>